sveinpg/build-your-own-react/README.md

 Different renderers such as ReactDOM and React Native shares a lot of logic.
 Rendering, custom components, state, lifecycle methods and refs should work consistently across platforms.

 When you use React you can think of the `render()` method as creating a tree of React elements.
 If props or state is changed, the `render()` method might return a different tree.
 The reconciler then needs to figure out how to effectively update the UI to match the most recent tree with the minimum number of operations required.

 > If you want to learn more about this, the [React documentation](https://reactjs.org/docs/reconciliation.html) contains an article that explains the choices made in React's diffing algorithm.

-Reconciliation

 # <a name="run-the-code"></a> :running: Run the code